 Caregiver Tips - Caregiver Tip No. 1: Take Care of Yourself

 care of yourself is your most important step as a caregiver.
-Caregivers are
+Caregiving can be stressful, even in the best of situations.

 things usually happen: